25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

     string name;

     // this would be invoked while the
-    // object of that class created.
+    // object of that class created
     public Geek()
     {
       Console.WriteLine("Constructor Called");